hirosystems/docs/clarinet-test-contract.md

 ## Interacting with contracts deployed on Mainnet

 Composition and interactions between protocols and contracts are one of the key innovations in blockchains.
-Clarinet was designed to handle this sort of interactions.
+Clarinet was designed to handle these tyes of interactions.

 Before referring to contracts deployed on Mainnet, they should be explicitily be listed as a `requirement` in the manifest `Clarinet.toml`, either manually: